gentoovortex/Funtoo-Stuff/README.md

 Funtoo-Stuff
 ============

-Scripts and misc for Funtoo/Gentoo
+Customized scripts and misc stuff I use or created for Funtoo/Gentoo